tony-aw/tinycodet/README.md

 - 28 July 2023: Another small update.
 Simplified the import lock system.
   Moved part of the arguments of `import_inops()` to `import_inops.control()`.
+- 29 July 2023: The `report_inops()` function no longer checks if infix
+  operators are locked, considering yesterday’s change of the import lock system.
+The `@source` operator now creates a locked environment just like `import_as()`.
+Adjusted the documentation here and there.
+  Added hyperlinks to external package references in the website.

 FUTURE PLANS: